Nudity and protest

 Nudity is sometimes used as a tactic during a protest to attract media and public attention to a cause, and sometimes promotion of public nudity is itself the objective of a nude protest.
-The use of the tactic goes back to well published photos of nude protests by svobodniki in Canada in 1903.
+The practice was first documented in the 1650s with Quakers "naked as a sign" practice.
+Later the tactic was used by svobodniki in Canada in 1903.
 The tactic has been used by other groups later in the century, especially after the 1960s.
 Like public nudity in general, the cultural and legal acceptance of nudity as a tactic in protest also varies around the world.
 Some opponents of any public nudity claim that it is indecent, especially when it can be viewed by children; while others argue that it is a legitimate form of expression covered by the right to free speech.

 Even in places where public nudity is tolerated, it is still unexpected enough that its use by activists as a deliberate tactic is often successful in attracting publicity from the media.
-For example, on July 19, 2020, a young woman wearing only a face mask and stocking cap, later dubbed "Naked Athena" by reporters, confronted police in Portland, Oregon, during George Floyd protests.
+For example, on 19 July 2020, a young woman wearing only a face mask and stocking cap, later dubbed "Naked Athena" by reporters, confronted police in Portland, Oregon, during George Floyd protests.
 Despite the deployment of pepper balls and tear gas, she posed for police for several minutes before they withdrew.
 Photographs of her action went viral.

 Some nude activism is not to promote a particular cause, but rather to promote public nudity itself, or to change community perceptions of the naked human body, or as an expression of a personal desire to be nude in public.